LQG-Florida-Atlantic-University/extended_spinfoam/README.md

 The derivation is shown in the note parity.md.

-We also verify that above critical configurations are still critical solutions when we derive the equation of motion iteratively from the action (Appendix B5. in ArXiv: 1810.09042).
+In the code (general_spinfoam_github.nb, the action section), we also verify that above critical configurations are still critical solutions when we derive the equation of motion iteratively from the action (Appendix B5. in ArXiv: 1810.09042).
 <!-- $$
 \begin{aligned}
 0 = \delta_{x_1} S(x_1,x_2, \dots, x_n) \\